orra-dev/agent-fragile-to-prod-guide/monolithic-app/README.md

 npm start
 ```

-4. Interact with the assistant via the terminal interface.
+4. Interact with the assistant via the terminal interface, [using this interaction script](../README.md#example-user-interaction).

 ## Next Steps